KKLQ (FM): KRBV — V 100.3

-In October 2006, the station began phasing out the "Beat" branding and promos would only reference the 100.3 frequency, and in December 2006, briefly touted "Majic", giving rise to speculation that Radio One would use the "Majic" brand, most notably found on sister stations WMMJ in Washington, DC, WWIN-FM in Baltimore, and KMJQ in Houston.
+In October 2006, the station began phasing out the "Beat" branding and promos would only reference the 100.3 frequency, and in December 2006, briefly touted "Majic", giving rise to speculation that Radio One would use the "Majic" brand, most notably found on sister stations WMMJ in Washington, DC, WWIN-FM in Baltimore (instead spelled "Magic"), and KMJQ in Houston.

-However, on December 29, 2006, at 8 a.m., Radio One instead unveiled V 100.3.
+However, on December 29, 2006, at 8 a.m., Radio One instead unveiled V 100.3, and changed the station's calls to KRBV.
 With that, an Urban heritage based era came to an end: the KKBT call-sign was no more after 16 years, and the "Beat" branding was erased as a piece of radio brand history, as KKBT was the very first radio station to carry the "Beat" moniker (although KDAY briefly revived the branding soon after).
-With the format flip, the call letters changed to KRBV.
-(Ironically, KRBV and the moniker "V 100.3" were both used on an urban AC station, what is now KJKK, in the Dallas–Fort Worth metroplex in the mid- to late 1990s.)
+(The KRBV calls and "V 100.3" moniker were both used on an urban AC station, what is now KJKK, in the Dallas–Fort Worth metroplex in the mid- to late 1990s.)
 The imaging was similar in fashion to WRKS in New York City, perhaps a reason being that Barry Mayo, the former general manager for WRKS, was consulting Radio One and thus wanted to use similar imaging for KRBV.

 The re-imaging and air-staff changes did not help the station's ratings, however.
 At a stockholders' meeting in 2007, some investors called for KRBV to be sold, but company officials said that they had no such plans.
 One possible reason for this is that KRBV was the only Radio One-owned-and-operated station in the three leading markets in the U.S.; at the time, they did not own stations in New York City or Chicago.
 Also, a sale of KRBV would come at a loss to Radio One compared to how much it originally paid for it, possibly because of the residual effects of the frequency swap with KCMG.

 On March 24, 2008, Radio One announced that the station had been sold to Bonneville International for $137.5 million.
 The transaction closed in the second quarter of 2008.
 According to a spokesperson for Bonneville, the station would continue to be a music station, although there were rumors that the station would actually flip to news/talk (similar to sister stations KTAR-FM in Phoenix, KIRO-FM in Seattle, and WWWT in Washington, D.C.).
 On April 3, Bonneville confirmed it would flip the station to adult album alternative (AAA).
 KRBV's air staffers bid farewell to their listeners on their final day, April 7.